onassar/PHP-JSON-Validation/README.md

 PHP-JSON-Validation
 ===
-One of the more complicated of my classes/projects, the PHP-JSON-Validation library focuses on a cross-paradigm (server/client) data validation solution.s
+One of the more complicated of my classes/projects, the PHP-JSON-Validation library focuses on a cross-paradigm (server/client) data validation solution.

 In short, I wanted to define how a request (generally, a form being posted) ought to be validated.
 This is the server side component which obeys the rules